Rupert Bruce-Mitford

+In his other duties, Bruce-Mitford excavated at the Mawgan Porth Dark Age Village, published significant works on the Lindisfarne Gospels and the Codex Amiatinus, as well as the posthumous opus A Corpus of Late Celtic Hanging-Bowls, translated P. V. Glob's book The Bog People into English, and oversaw the acquisition of the Lycurgus Cup and Courtenay Adrian Ilbert's collection of thousands of clocks and watches, considered "the greatest collection of horology in the world".
+He also founded the Society for Medieval Archaeology, and served as secretary, and later vice-president, of the Society of Antiquaries.
+After his retirement from the British Museum in 1977, he served as Slade Professor of Fine Art at the University of Cambridge, a visiting fellow at All Souls College, Oxford and, finally, a Faculty Visitor in the Department of English at the Australian National University.

 Early life and background

 Rupert Leo Scott Bruce-Mitford was born on 14 June 1914 at 1 Deerhurst Road, Streatham, London.
-Following Terence, Vidal and Alaric (Alex), he was the fourth of four sons born to Eustace and Beatrice Jean Bruce-Mitford.
+Following Terence, Vidal and Alaric (Alex), he was the fourth of four sons born to Charles Eustace and Beatrice Jean Bruce-Mitford; a daughter did not survive.
 Family tradition has it that Rupert's brothers were responsible for his given names, selecting them from their reading: Rupert from Anthony Hope's Rupert of Hentzau, Leo from Rider Haggard's She, and Scott from either Robert Falcon Scott's diary, or his "Message to England".

-Bruce-Mitford's paternal great-grandparents, George and Elizabeth Beer, sailed to the Godavari River Delta in India to work as missionaries in 1836; their two sons, John William and Charles Henry, continued the calling, while their two daughters married school teachers in the area.
+Bruce-Mitford's paternal great-grandparents, George and Elizabeth Beer, sailed to the Godavari River Delta in India to work as missionaries in 1836; "poor unordained Baptist missionaries" when they left, in the words of Anthony Norris Groves, they went on, according to Groves's biographer, to "stand amongst the most tenacious Christian workers of all time".
+Their two sons, John William and Charles Henry, continued the calling, while their two daughters married school teachers in the area.
 In 1866 John Beer married Margaret Anne Midford, the daughter of an English family living in Machilipatnam.
-They had five children, including in 1871 Herbert Leonard and in 1875 Charles Eustace, Rupert Bruce-Mitford's father.
+They had five children, including in 1871 Herbert Leonard and in 1875 Eustace, Rupert Bruce-Mitford's father.
 The family returned to Devon in 1884, when John Beer fell ill.
 He died shortly after arrival; his wife returned to India, but died there four years later.
 Eustace Beer, Rupert Bruce-Mitford later wrote, was "himself twice orphaned while still a small boy".
-By 1891 he was in England, having returned, or never left following his father's death.
+By 1891 he was in England, having either returned or never left following his father's death.
 After studying in Exeter he taught English and Classics at Blackburn Grammar School, but then sailed from Genoa in 1901 to teach at the "School for European Boys" founded by his brother Herbert in Weihaiwei, China.
 He left less than nine months later, however, departing to Japan.
 As Rupert Bruce-Mitford later wrote, he departed "with ambitions to set up his own school, and devise its curriculum and ethos according to his own ideas".